Hôtel du Cap: History

+During World War 2 the Germans had occupied the French Riviera, and by 1943 had secured the occupation of the hotel itself.
+By August 1944 the Americans had arrived, the Allied invasion of southern France (Operation Dragoon) by the U.S. Navy launched three air strikes, this partially damaged the hotel as they were aiming for the Germans positioned at La Garoupe harbour and the cannons pointing at them, however, these cannons were made of wood and entirely decorative.
+In the time that followed Grand Hotel du Cap was requisitioned as a military hospital and upon the surrender of the axis forces the allied troops remained at the hotel for 3 years, in order to rebuild and restore.

 In 1964, Rudolf August Oetker, a German industrialist, and his wife Maja von Malaisé first spotted the mansion while sailing on the Côte d'Azur in 1964; they bought the hotel five years later after the death of André Sella.

 In 1985, some scenes in the film, Under the Cherry Moon, starring and directed by Prince, were filmed at the hotel.
 In one of the more notable scenes, Prince and co-star Kristin Scott Thomas danced on the picturesque deck at the Eden Roc restaurant to Prince's musical ballad Alexa de Paris, as they bantered wittily toward an impending courtship in the film.

+In 1987, The Grand Hotel du Cap was renamed Hotel du Cap-Eden-Roc.
+This coincided with the same the expansion of the seaside pavilion and the addition of junior suites.

 For many years the hotel did not accept credit cards.
 Only cash was accepted, with most guests wiring money ahead of their stay.
 In 2006, this policy was dropped.
 In 2012, TVs were installed.
 In 2013, guest's hand-drawn selfies included Conan O’Brien, Johnny Depp and Pelé.

 In May 2011, the Hôtel du Cap-Eden Roc was hosting, on its principal driveway to the sea, the Croisière 2011–2012 Collection of the Chanel couture house.
 It also was the scene for designer Karl Lagerfeld's 2011 short-film The Tale of a Fairy, featuring actors and models including Freja Beha, Bianca Balti, Amanda Harlech, Anna Mouglalis, Kristen McMenamy, Baptiste Giabiconi, Sébastien Jondeau, and Mark Vanderloo.